AppeironGlobalSolutions/backend-challenges/node-ddd.md

 -   Clean and maintainable code
 -   Proper use of DDD principles
+-   Proper implementation of Hexagonal Architecture
+-   Proper implementation of SOLID principles
 -   Proper implementation of CRUD operations and filtering
 -   Proper implementation of user authentication and authorization
 -   Proper error handling and input validation